24 Rustic Bathroom Makeover Ideas That Create Sanctuary

 Layer Soft Textiles for Comfort

-20. Add Galvanized Metal Accents
+20. Add an Industrial Edge with Galvanized Metal

 Rustic bathroom with galvanized metal accents including a mirror frame and light fixture.